IT2901-24-2018/vapi/README.md

 ## Vapi example scripts

+We have two files to help with populating the database with road segments and production data.
+These scripts are not necessary for the API, but we left them here as a convenience for future developers.

 To run our example scripts, you will need to fill in your superuser credentials to the `.env` file you made earlier.
 This file will not be checked in to Git.
 Modify the `.env` file so that it looks like this, replacing yourusername with your username, and yourpassword with your password:

 ```